 “Then, I was in middle school and my English teacher told us a story about her daughter who was studying abroad for her senior year of high school,” she said.
-“I went home and said, ‘Mom, when I’m a senior, I’m going to go study in the United States.’”
+“I went home and said, ‘Mom, when I’m a senior, I’m going to be an exchange student and go study in the United States.’”

 Sara followed through on that promise.
 In 2008, she arrived in Wisconsin — a state about which she knew next to nothing.
 There, she became involved in a community work group, which took the long trip to Texas to assist those affected by Hurricane Ike.
 They prepared food, assisted with disaster relief, cleaned up, and provided any help they could.

 “It was a very interesting experience,” Sara said.
 “And I’m so glad we did it.
 This country was hosting us, and it was a very cool way to give back to the community and the people who were being so nice to us.”

 But in addition to giving back, Sara was receiving something invaluable — an education in the English language the quality of which was essentially unobtainable anywhere else.

 “This was 2008, so there was very little way to communicate with anybody in my country.
 So I would speak Italian basically once a week when I would call my family.
 [And] I was very, very involved in many activities, where all the kids spoke English.
 The level of English I acquired throughout the program allowed me to get a Master’s in English, to go to an American university, to get jobs in the States.”

 It wasn’t only her English-language skills that allowed her to do this, she said, but the sense of confidence she developed living abroad.